-- (a) Notwithstanding any other clause within this Part 4, the Charges formulated by ARTC for the Services will be such that the revenue generated by ARTC for a Segment or group of Segments (applicable to the Service as the case may be) will: - (i) not be lower than the Floor Limit for that Segment or group of Segments (unless otherwise agreed by ARTC); and - (ii) not be higher than the Ceiling Limit for that Segment or group of Segments. - (b) The Floor Limit means revenue for ARTC sufficient to cover the incremental cost of that Segment or group of Segments.
-For the purpose of this clause, incremental costs means the costs that could have been avoided if a Segment was removed from the Network including Segment Specific Costs and Non-Segment Specific Costs relating to the following activities: - (i) track and signalling and communication maintenance; - (ii) maintenance contract support, administration and management and project management; - (iii) train control and communication; - (iv) train planning and operations administration; and - (v) system management and administration;
+- (a) Notwithstanding any other clause within this Part 4, the Charges formulated by ARTC for the Services will be such that the revenue generated by ARTC for the Segment or group of Segments (applicable to the Service as the case may be) will: - (i) not be lower than the Floor Limit (unless otherwise agreed by ARTC); and, - (ii) where RAB is less than RAB Floor Limit at the commencement of any year, not be higher than the Ceiling Limit (unless otherwise agreed by the Applicant) in that year. - (b) The Floor Limit means the Charges which, if applied to all Operators on a Segment or a group of Segments, would generate revenue for ARTC sufficient to cover the incremental cost of that Segment or group of Segments.
+For the purpose of this clause, incremental costs means the costs that could have been avoided if a Segment was removed from the Network including Segment Specific Costs and Non-Segment Specific Costs relating to the following activities: - (i) track and signalling and communication maintenance; - (ii) maintenance contract management and project management; - (iii) train control and communication; - (iv) train planning and operations administration; - (v) system management and administration;

-but excluding Depreciation and return on assets relating to Segment Specific Assets and Non-Segment Specific Assets, such return being determined by applying a real Rate of Return to the value of these assets.
+and including Depreciation and return on assets relating to Segment Specific Assets and Non-Segment Specific Assets, such return being determined by applying Rate of Return to the value of these assets.
+For the purpose of this clause, incremental costs shall include Depreciation and return on assets in relation to capital or renewals assets that would be put in place over a reasonable future timeframe.

-(c) Where applicable, the Ceiling Limit means revenue sufficient to cover the Economic Cost of that Segment or group of Segments.
+- (c) Where applicable, the Ceiling Limit means the Charges which, if applied to all operators of a Segment or a group of Segments would generate revenue for ARTC sufficient to cover the Economic Cost of that Segment or group of Segments. - (d) To determine the Regulatory Asset Base ("RAB"), the Network and Associated Facilities will be initially valued using the depreciated optimised replacement cost method of valuing assets ("Initial Regulatory Asset Base (RAB)");

-- (d) In calculating the Economic Cost for the purposes of the Ceiling Limit, the Network and Associated Facilities will be: - (i) valued initially using the depreciated optimised replacement cost method of valuing assets ("Initial Regulatory Asset Base (Initial RAB)"); - (ii) revalued annually by roll forward according to the following methodology:
+The RAB will be rolled forward annually according to the following methodology